Phalcode/gamevault-docs/docs/server-docs/setup.md

 ### 🥳 Congratulations! 🥳

-Now that you have set up your server you can begin configuring it and importing games.
+Now that you have set up your server you can begin [configuring it](configuration.md) and [importing games](adding-games.md).
-There are a ton of configuration options which will be explained [on the next page](configuration.md).

-- Most notably you should set the `CONFIG_RAWG_API_KEY` Environment Variable for [RAWG](https://rawg.io/), which is a video game database that Crackpipe uses to fetch game metadata.
+- Most notably you should set the `CONFIG_RAWG_API_KEY` Environment Variable for [RAWG](https://rawg.io/), which the worlds largest video game database that Crackpipe uses to fetch game metadata.
+You can apply for one [from here](https://rawg.io/login/?forward=developer).

 - Also Crackpipe needs your games to be in a specific name format to be able to identify and install them correctly.
 Definitely also have a read on [this chapter.](structure.md)